C++ Arrays - C++ Programming Tutorial

 Total Elements = sizeof(arrayName)/sizeof(arrayName[0])

-• Dynamically allocated arrays or pointers cannot be utilized with the sizeof operator.
-It is only applicable to statically declared arrays.
+• Dynamically assigned arrays or pointers are incompatible with the sizeof function.
+This operator is restricted to statically defined arrays.

 • Example:

-Let us take a C++ example of finding the Size of an Array using the sizeof Operator in C++.
+Let's consider a C++ illustration demonstrating how to determine the size of an array using the sizeof operator in C++.

 Example